242 FW 2

 (1) Prepare a job hazard assessment (JHA) describing the chemical handling procedures (also see 240 FW 1), and

-B. Employees must handle emergency situations such as fires, spills, or leaks according to their duty station’s procedures and the procedures listed on the MSDS.
-Only employees who have had training in the required procedures and personal protective equipment may respond to a chemical emergency.
+B. Employees must handle emergency situations such as fires, spills, or leaks according to their duty station’s procedures and the procedures listed on the SDS.
+Only employees who have had training in the required procedures and personal protective equipment may respond to a chemical emergency (see 242 FW 6 Hazardous Waste and Emergency Response, section 6.8).
 If adequate personnel and equipment are not available to respond to a chemical emergency, employees must evacuate - not attempt to respond - and notify local emergency responders.

-2.9 How does the Service interact with contractors at sites covered by a HAZCOM plan?
-Contractors working at sites covered by a HAZCOM plan must comply with the parts of the plan that are applicable to their work.
+2.9 How does the Service interact with contractors/concessionaires/cooperators at sites covered by a HAZCOM plan?
+Contractors, concessionaires, and cooperators working at sites covered by a HAZCOM plan must comply with the parts of the plan that are applicable to their work.
 Table 2-4 describes what information the Project Leader/supervisor/facility manager must give contractors and what we must expect them to give to us.

 B. The servicing Human Resource office must retain in the employee’s medical file, all medical evaluations such as physician opinions, physical exam results, and physical exam supporting documentation for the length of employment plus 30 years.